xenanetworks/open-automation-python-api/docs/source/general_info.rst

     +---------------------------------+

 :term:`HL-API` provides abstraction that helps you quickly develop scripts or program in an object-oriented fashion with explicit definition of commands of different *tester*, *module*, *port* types.
-In addition, the HL-API layer provides functionalities such as *auto connection keep-alive*, *auto index management*, *resources identification tracking for push notification*, etc.
+In addition, the HL-API layer provides functionalities such as:

+    * :ref:`Auto connection keep-alive <session_label>`
+    * :ref:`Auto index management <resource_managers_label>`
+    * :ref:`Resources identification tracking for push notification <event_subscription_label>`

-For example, to change the description of a tester, the HL-API is:
+For example, to change the description of a tester, the :term:`HL-API` is:

 .. code-block:: python
     :linenos: